 The remainder of the paper is organized as follows.
-Section 2 presents the institutional framework and the data.
-Section 3 describes the empirical strategy and provides descriptive statistics on resisting municipalities.
-I present the main results on housing supply in Section 4 and on local public services in Section 5.
-Section 6 studies the benefits of integration.
-Section 7 discusses the interpretation and mechanisms.
-Section 8 concludes.
+Section 2 presents the institutional setting and outlines the conceptual framework guiding the analysis.
+Section 3 introduces the data and provides descriptive statistics on resisting municipalities.
+Section 4 describes the empirical strategy and discusses the identification assumption.
+I present the main results on housing supply in Section 5 and on local public services in Section 6.
+Section 7 studies additional consequences of integration and Section 8 discusses the interpretation of the results.
+Section 9 concludes.

-2 Institutional background and data
+2 Institutional setting and conceptual framework